sonata-project/SonataDoctrineMongoDBAdminBundle/docs/reference/form_field_definition.rst

     provide an instance of ``UploadedFile`` for the ``Media::setBinaryContent`` method.
 Otherwise, the full path will be provided.

-Advanced Usage: Many-to-one
+Advanced Usage: Many-to-One
 ---------------------------

 If you have many ``Post``s linked to one ``User``, then the ``Post`` form should display a ``User`` field.

-The AdminBundle provides 3 edit options:
+SonataAdminBundle provides 3 edit options:

  - ``standard``: default value, the ``User`` list is set in a select widget
  - ``list``: the ``User`` list is set in a model where you can search and select a user